Mahjong Etiquette and Superstitions Every Player Should Know

 • Casual conversation: Some groups enjoy chatting during play; others prefer silence

-• Drinking alcohol: Acceptable in social games but typically prohibited in tournaments
+• Drinking alcohol: Often acceptable in casual games but usually prohibited in tournament settings

 • Background music: Can be pleasant for casual games, but distracting for serious players